Australian Museum: 20th century

 The Australian Museum Train, an early outreach project, was officially launched on 8 March 1978.
 The train was described as "a wonderful new concept of the travelling circus!
 The only difference is that the travelling Museum Train will bring school children and the people of NSW into contact with the wonders of nature, evolution and Wildlife."
-The two-carriage train was renovated and refurbished at Eveleigh Carriage Works, and fitted out with exhibits by the Australian Museum at a cost of about $100,000.
+The two-carriage train was renovated and refurbished at Eveleigh Carriage Workshops, and fitted out with exhibits by the Australian Museum at a cost of about $100,000.
 One carriage displayed the evolution of the earth, animals and man.
 The second carriage was a lecture and visual display area.
 The train ceased operations in December 1988 but the museum's outreach work in regional communities continues.

 In 1991, the museum established a commercial consulting and project management group, the Australian Museum Business Services (AMBS), now known as Australian Museum Consulting.
 In 1995, the museum established new research centres in conservation, biodiversity, evolutionary research, geodiversity and "People and Places".
 These research centres have now been incorporated into the museum's natural science collection programs.
 In 1998, the djamu gallery opened at Customs House, Circular Quay, the first major new venue for the museum beyond College Street site.
 A series of exhibitions on Indigenous culture were displayed until the gallery closed at the end of 2000.

 21st century

-In 2001 two rural associate museums were established, The Age of Fishes Museum in Canowindra and the Australian Fossil and Mineral Museum in Bathurst which includes the mineral and dinosaur Somerville Collection donated by Warren Somerville.
+In 2001, two rural associate museums were established, The Age of Fishes Museum in Canowindra and the Australian Fossil and Mineral Museum in Bathurst which includes the mineral and dinosaur Somerville Collection donated by Warren Somerville.

 In 2002, ICAC launched Operation Savoy to investigate thefts of the zoological collections by a museum employee.

-In 2011 the museum launched its first Mobile App – "DangerOZ" – about Australia's most dangerous animals.
+In 2011, the museum launched its first Mobile App – "DangerOZ" – about Australia's most dangerous animals.